nxtbgthng/NXCollectionViewDataSource/README.md

 In addition to sections defined by a key path, the fetched data source can also group the result by attributes or relationships and returns the expected value as object of the coresponding type.
 This allows for example to group items by a date property of type NSDate and have an NSDate object as section item.

-Using a relationship for the section allows grouping by that relatinship and also accessing this object in the supplementaty view for the section header.
+Using a relationship for the section allows grouping by that relatinship and also accessing this object in the supplementary view for the section header.
 This can for example be used to show a list of persons and section them by there relation to a group.
 The sectin header can than show details about that group.

     // Create a requet and sort the result by the group name.